Long-serving Kansas Republican Sen. Pat Roberts will not seek re-election in 2020

 Breaking News Emails

-Kansas Republican Sen. Pat Roberts announced on Friday that he will not seek re-election in 2020 and will retire at the end of his term.
+Sen. Pat Roberts, the long-serving Kansas Republican, announced Friday that he will not seek re-election in 2020 and will retire at the end of his term.

-The 82-year-old Kansas lawmaker has a had a venerable career in Congress by representing Kansans for 16 years in the House and then more than 20 years in the Senate.
+Roberts, 82, has had a venerable career in Congress, representing Kansans for 16 years in the House and 22 years so far in the Senate.

-"Never in my wildest dreams did I think I would become the longest-serving member of Congress in our state’s history," Roberts said.
+"Never in my wildest dreams did I think I would become the longest-serving member of Congress in our state’s history," Roberts said at a news conference in Manhattan, Kansas.

 "As I considered this decision, I reflected on whether after nearly 40 years, I could stand before you and say that I had made a difference for Kansas and the country," he said.
 "Here today, in Manhattan, we can see this was true and I am proud to have had a part in making a difference, a part in making it better."

-Roberts decision to step down comes during a politically fraught time in the state.
+Roberts decision not seek a fifth term comes during a politically fraught time in the state.
 In the 2018 midterms, Democrat Laura Kelly was elected governor and Democrat Sharice Davids won a congressional seat.
-Also, three female moderate Republican state lawmakers have since switched parties, citing their frustration with the direction of the GOP under Trump.
+Also, three female moderate Republican state lawmakers have since switched parties, citing their frustration with the direction of the GOP under President Donald Trump.

 Roberts himself faced a tough primary challenge in 2014 against a newcomer and Tea Party candidate, receiving less than 50 percent of the vote.